megupta06/cse15l-lab-reports/lab-report-1- week-2.md

 Here’s what you should run to set this up:

-On your client enter the command
+On your client, enter the command
   ```
   $ ssh-keygen
   ```